2/21/2025

 Chief Executive Officer

 No, I mean, that does make sense.
-I'll tell you, you know, when I look at the BLS numbers, as of December, the annual change in employment and hourly wages was .3% for all sectors and .5% for leisure and hospitality, which is where we have a big concentration.
-Those numbers compared to .1% and .1% a year ago.
-So it's that reduction in the acceleration of employment and wages that's impacting our book of business and it's impacting it by decreasing the audit pickups and the audit accrual that we have, and that's putting a bit of pressure on our net written premiums.
-So you're spot on that some of the, it's really the reduction in the acceleration of employment and wages that we're seeing that's putting pressure on the net written premiums.
+I'll tell you, you know, when I look at the BLS numbers, as of December, the annual change in employment and hourly wages, was 5.3% for all sectors and 5.5% for leisure and hospitality, which is where we have a big concentration.
+Those numbers compare to 6.1% and 8.1% a year ago.
+So it's that reduction in the acceleration of employment and wages that's impacting our book of business, and it's impacting it by decreasing costs.
+The audit pickups and the audit accrual that we have, and that's putting a bit of pressure on our net written premium.
+So you're spot on that some of the, it's really the reduction in the acceleration of employment and wages that we're seeing that's putting pressure on the net written premium.
 There's still very strong increases, but not to the extent that we saw coming out of COVID.

 speaker